Lab513/Arduino/README.md

 Arduino
 ========

+JB: I need to modify a couple things in the stepper library, hence the forking of the arduino source code.
+Of course this is only for my project and shouldn't be used for any other use!

 * Arduino is an open-source physical computing platform based on a simple i/o board and a development environment that implements the Processing/Wiring language.
 Arduino can be used to develop stand-alone interactive objects or